-Gilbert and Sullivan remain one of the best known composer/lyricist pairings in operatic history, collaborating on 14 operas during their partnership, including classics like The Mikado, Pirates of Penzance and H.M.S.
+Gilbert and Sullivan make up one of the best known composer/lyricist pairings in operatic history.
+Collaborating on 14 operas during their partnership, famous Gilbert and Sullivan operas The Mikado, Pirates of Penzance and H.M.S.
 Pinafore.
 Their output is massive, with many of their songs being extremely popular in their own right.
 Below you’ll find our little list of Gilbert and Sullivan songs that WOULD be missed!

-If you’re unfamiliar with the pair, you can learn more about them below:
+If you’re unfamiliar with the pair, you can learn more about them you can learn more about the operatic duo and their world famous comic operas in our Beginner’s Guide to Gilbert and Sullivan.

 The Major-General’s Song (Pirates of Penzance)